Last updated on October 15th, 2018

-One thing that’s great about living near the Mall of America, is getting to visit some of the great attractions.
-My favorite go to attraction is always Nickelodeon Universe.
-The rides give just enough thrill, but no much.
-It climate controlled an perfect to have younger kids ease into some of the bigger kids rides.
+One thing that’s great about living near the Mall of America is getting to visit some of the great attractions.
+My favorite go-to attraction is always Nickelodeon Universe.
+The rides give just enough thrill, but not too much.
+It climate controlled and a perfect place to have younger kids ease into some of the bigger kids rides.

-What I love about Nickelodeon Universe, is that they are always trying to change it up and add in more thrills.
-Like the rest of the mall, they have to keep it fresh.
+What I love about Nickelodeon Universe is that they are always trying to change it up and add in more thrills.
 One of the newer things that I’ve been dying to try is the Dutchman’s Deck Adventure Course and Zipline.
 Unfortunately, whenever I go, I’m with the kids and I don’t want to make them sit back and watch me.
-Maybe on my next date night, I can convince my husband to go.
-All and all it was a great little impromptu adventure.

 Best Time to Visit Nickelodeon Universe